All Souled Out

 All Souled Out is the debut EP by Pete Rock & CL Smooth.
 It was released in the summer of 1991 to rave reviews and spawned a modest hit in "The Creator".

 After participation in the production and/or remixes of songs by various hip hop and R&B artists in the late 1980s to early 1990s, the duo signed to Elektra Records.
 All Souled Out was a warm up to their debut album, Mecca and the Soul Brother.
 All the rapping on the album is performed by C.L.
 Smooth with the exception of "The Creator", a Pete Rock solo track.
 A deluxe edition of All Souled Out was released on February 18, 2014 on Traffic Entertainment Group, featuring the original 6 EP tracks, along with remix and instrumental versions of "The Creator" & "Mecca & the Soul Brother".

+The first single "The Creator" was featured in the opening credits of the 2015 Christmas film, The Night Before.